Archive for the ‘Hillbilly Engineering’ Category

 …and their new pasture area is really, really ready for some munchin’:

 That is MUCH better than the solid, slightly off-round PVC pipe that the spring press works with!
 Displayed with it was $200-something worth of fine craftsmanship and clever engineering in the form of a rather complicated lever device.
 It looks great, but we’ll stick with the $6.95 basket and see what we’ve got.
-In preparation for such a find, I had already thrift-stored a set of barbell weights in 5 and 10 pound increments…but they are too big to just set on top of the follower disk on top of the cheese.
-The solution?
-An empty tobacco can, a stick that was lying around in the yard, and some concrete:

 The tobacco can fits neatly on top of the pressing disk, and the weights fit over the post on top.
 It weighs 4 pounds and will probably get a pound added somehow as cheese instructions tend to be in 5 pound increments.
-We’ll let you know how it works!

 I lucked into a bunch of used building materials recently, thanks to a friend who is letting me salvage from a condemned house.
 Perfect timing, because our goat herd needs to move to the other side of the property soon.
 This requires the construction of a new goat house, since it will take days and days to sawzall and haul the old one.